 Lab-grown diamond clarity

-Learn about lab-grown diamond clarity, what to be aware of when shopping for diamonds and how, with your newfound knowledge, you can both save money and get a better diamond.
+Learn about lab-grown diamond clarity, what to be aware of when shopping for diamonds, and how, with your newfound knowledge, you can both save money and get a better diamond.

 Diamond clarity is the absence of internal inclusions trapped in the stone or surface blemishes.
 They appear like tiny cracks (internal) or scratches (external) and should not be confused with diamond color.

-Luckily, much like diamond color, clarity is a quality where you do not need to aim for perfection.
+Luckily, much like the diamond color, clarity is a quality where you do not need to aim for perfection.
 In the following, we’ll explain what clarity is, how it’s graded, and which grades you should go for.

-What are diamond inclusions and blemishes
+What are diamond inclusions and blemishes?

 As mentioned above, the growth process in nature and even in the controlled environment of the lab is not perfect.
 This leads to imperfections.
 These can be present inside the diamond and are referred to as inclusions.
 These are often worse than surface imperfections which are called blemishes.
-The reason being that internal flaws potentially have a bigger negative impact on light reflection.
+The reason is that internal flaws potentially have a bigger negative impact on light reflection.

-Inclusions and blemishes can have various causes, from structural imperfections over tiny crystals trapped inside the stone to scratches running across the surface and by-products of the production process such as chipping.
-They come in various shapes and forms and combined with their size and placement as well as relief (color), they can have more or less impact on the diamond’s appearance and grade.
+Inclusions and blemishes can have various causes, from structural imperfections over tiny crystals trapped inside the stone to scratches running across the surface and by-products of the production process, such as chipping.
+They come in various shapes and forms, and combined with their size and placement as well as relief (color), they can have more or less impact on the diamond’s appearance and grade.

 Examples of inclusions and blemishes include feathers, clouds, needles, pinpoints, chips, and more.
 We won’t go into every single type and combination but will instead guide you through what to look out for and how to buy smart.

 When assessing diamond clarity as a consumer, you should do two things.